-We also recommend that you have a termite and pest inspection, as pests can do a great deal of damage to the structure of a home and their damage is not always easily visible.
+We also recommend that you have a rodents inspection, as rodents can do a great deal of damage to the structure of a home and their damage is not always easily visible.
 Some home buyers also hire someone to do a soil impaction or geologic inspection, especially if there is any evidence of structural issues in the home.

 Contact Titan Anytime!

 As licensed home inspectors, we are available for home inspection services seven days a week and often on very short notice.
 Our experienced, certified inspectors have earned Titan more than 1,400 5-star ratings on Google and other review sites.
 We serve the Seattle metro area as well as all of western Washington and beyond.
 Give us a call today at (206) 260-0314 to schedule an inspection.